 © FPS Chancery of the Prime Minister-Directorate-General External Communication-Belgium

 Princess Astrid, Princess of Belgium, was born in Brussels on 5 June 1962.
 She is the second child of King Albert II and Queen Paola.

-The couple has five children, all born in Belgium: Amedeo (21 February 1986), Maria Laura (26 August 1988), Joachim (9 December 1991), Luisa Maria (11 October 1995) and Laetitia Maria (23 April 2003).
+The princely couple has five children, all born in Belgium: Amedeo (21 February 1986), Maria Laura (26 August 1988), Joachim (9 December 1991), Luisa Maria (11 October 1995) and Laetitia Maria (23 April 2003).